kshashov/cv/README.md

   * https://stackoverflow.com/users/10059717
 * Russia, Samara.
 Prefer remote work

+## Skills

 |  |  |
 | - | - |
-Operating systems |	Microsoft Windows, Fedora Workstation Programming Languages |	Java, C#, SQL; acquainted with JavaScript, Dart Technologies & Libraries |	Spring Boot, JavaFX, Android, Junit, Mockito; .NET Framework, .NET Core; Flutter; VueJS Databases |	PostgreSQL, MS SQL Server
+Programming Languages |	Java, C#, SQL; acquainted with JavaScript, Dart Fraeworks & Libraries |	Spring Boot, JavaFX, Android, Junit, Mockito; .NET Framework, .NET Core; Flutter; VueJS Databases |	PostgreSQL, MS SQL Server
-Services	| Jira, GitLab, GitHub, Travis CI
-Tools	| JetBrains IntelliJ IDEA, JetBrains Rider, MS Visual Studio, MS Visual Studio Code, MS SQL Management Studio, Apache Tomcat, Apache Maven
+Services	| GitLab, GitHub, Travis CI, Jira, Youtrack Tools	| JetBrains IntelliJ IDEA, JetBrains Rider, MS Visual Studio, MS Visual Studio Code, MS SQL Management Studio, Apache Tomcat

+#### Detailed

+TODO

 ## Summary
 Senior Java developer with 5+ years of commercial experience.
 I try to follow development trends and often learn new languages and technologies.
 In addition to Java backed development I had experience in native Android, cross-platform development on Flutter, backend .Net/.Net Core development, and frontend development on VueJS.
-At the moment, I am interested in Java development, but I will consider switching to Kotlin or even full stack development.
+At the moment, I am interested in Java/Kotlin development, but I am ready to consider full stack development in case of interesting offer.

-In the last months, in addition to development, I have led a small team of two Java developers, a front-end developer and a kua.
-Since we had English-speaking customers, all technical discussions were with me (speaking at standups and writing in Jira/emails).
+In the last year, in addition to development, I have led a small team of two Java developers, front-end developer and QA.
+We had English-speaking customers so all technical discussions were on English (speaking at standups and writing in Jira/emails).

 In my free time I play computer games, improve my knowledge in English, study the piano from scratch.